brown-ccv/ccv-website-hugo/README.md

 #### Documentation

-Documentation is managed with Gitbook.
+Documentation is hosted on Gitbook.
 [Check the docs here](https://docs.ccv.brown.edu/)

 For documentation related issues, open issues directly on the doc repo.